 And with St Augustine grass the safest most effective herbicide is Metsulfuron Methyl – it is expensive, it is slow, it is difficult to apply but is an effective herbicide on dollar weed and safe to use on St Augustine grass.
 When shopping for a herbicide, look on the label for "Metsulfuron Methyl".

 Repetitive consistent effort is the only way to defeat the below-ground roots and stems and keep them from repopulating your lawn.
 Warning: Procrastinating treatments will permit dollar weed to repopulate the area – if you can’t be consistent, you can’t get rid of dollar weed.

 Best Method for Controlling Dollar Weed in St Augustine

 If you want to control dollar weed it will take an investment of persistent and consistent effort using Metsulfuron Methyl herbicide.
 Treating the lawn every 8 weeks is minimum and once a month will give very good results.

 The alternative is to hire a good lawn spray company.
-APL Lawn Spraying will includes fertilizer, insecticides and herbicides with Metsulfuron Methyl as part of the 6 basic services per year to keep your lawn healthy and thriving.
+APL Lawn Spraying will include fertilizer, insecticides, and herbicides with Metsulfuron Methyl as part of the 6 basic services per year to keep your lawn healthy and thriving.